TizianaAndreaOrlando/File-downloader/README.md

 # File-downloader
-The software help us to automate the downloading process
+The software help us to automate the downloading process.

------------- File downloader ------------

 ## Table of content:
-_ Requirements
+_ Requirements <br />
 _ Description
 _ Purpose of the project